pelahi/VELOCIraptor-STF/doc/usage.rst

 bulk properties of structures found; particles belonging to these structures; and several additional files containing configuration information.

-When running in MPI, currently each mpi thread writes its own output.
+When running in MPI, currently each mpi thread writes its own output unless the code has been compiled with a parallel HDF5 library and HDF5 output is requested.
+In that case, a single file is written containing data from all threads for each type of output requested.

 .. note:: At the moment, mpirun assumes that a single structure can fit onto the memory local to the mpi thread.
 If larger field objects (haloes) are to be analyzed such that they are unlikely to fit into local memory, it is suggested another machine be used.
 Revision is in the works to use the Singlehalo_search option after field halos have been identified.

-.. note:: Certain compilation options rename the executable to reflect compile time options (see :ref:`compileoptions` for a list).
-Examples are using gas or star particles, which appends `-gas`, `-star`, to the executable name.

 .. _cmdargs: